bananaJuice2018/Java-/Java面试2.md

-###2.
-Inheritance ###
+### 2. Inheritance ###

-Interfaces in Java are a form of class that can be inherited by other classes and interfaces.
+Inheritance in Java are a form of class that can be inherited by other classes and interfaces.
+Derived Class -> Base Class.
 In Java, you can only inherit (extends) one class but you can inherit (implements) multiple interfaces.

+**Why use Inheritance in Java?**

+- Code reusability.
+Child class can use the common attributes or methods from parent class.
+- Method overriding(polymorphism).

 An interface contains function declarations only (no implementation).
-This is just like pure virtual functions in C++.
-Here is an example of an interface in Java and in C++:
+Allows multiple inheritance through Interface.

 ```java
 public interface Messenger {